untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--visible-only`: optional export only visible meshes
 - `--all-meshes`: optional include hidden meshes
 - `--debug-aabb-only`: optional emit debug AABB payloads instead of geometry
-- `--quadtree`: optional partition tiles using a quad-tree instead of a uniform grid
+- `--quadtree`: optional partition tiles using a quadtree instead of a uniform grid
+- `--kdtree`: optional partition tiles using a KD-tree instead of a quadtree (inline annotation only).
+Splits each floor's XY plane on the longer axis at the median object center, producing better-balanced tiles in scenes where geometry is unevenly distributed.
+Produces `partitioning_mode: "kdtree_floor"` in the manifest.
+Ignored if the input is pre-annotated (quadtree metadata takes precedence)
 - `--scene-profile <auto|indoor|outdoor>`: optional streaming radius profile, defaults to `auto`.
 Radii are always proportional to scene size — no fixed distances to hand-tune.
 Use `outdoor` for cities, terrain, and large exterior scenes if auto-detection misses.
 - `--tier-radius <Tier=stream,unload[,priority]>`: optional quadtree semantic-tier radius override in world units.
 May be repeated.
 - `--floor-count <number>`: optional number of vertical floors to split each tile into (for quadtree mode)